Leonetienne/Hazelnupp/readme.md

 ## Importing into a project
 > How do i actually import this into my existing project?

 Super easily!
-Just grab the latest files (2) from [/INCLUDE](https://github.com/Leonetienne/Hazelnupp/tree/master/INCLUDE) and put then into your project!
+Just grab the latest files (2) from [/INCLUDE](https://github.com/Leonetienne/Hazelnupp/tree/master/INCLUDE) and put them into your project!
 You may have to add the .cpp to your compile list, but most IDEs should do this automatically.

 ## What's the concept?